Skip to main content

 The Closing Celebration

-Wrap up the day during a two-hour closing reception featuring food and drink, live music, performances, and plenty of time to talk.
-The evening blends energy and ease, giving attendees space to reflect and connect.
+Wrapping up the day, a two-hour closing reception featured food and drink, live music, performances, and plenty of time to talk.
+The evening blended energy and ease, giving attendees space to reflect and connect.

 Frequently Asked Questions